group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 The aim of this panel is to select the binary objects that correctly depict a worm, correct the objects that are worms but have incorrect skeletonization and reject the rest.

+The manual selection is time consuming, but it ensures the quality of the measurement data, as the user is aware of what is being measured and how.
+Furthermore, the computational time of the process has been optimized by working with indexated data, which can be seen in [Computational optimization](#computational-optimization)

 <div align="center"> <img src="images/WM_selection.png" alt="Image Selection Panel" width="65%">

 _Figure 5: Image selection panel, with (1) the main panel, (2) Filters, (3) Tools, (4) Selection and (5) Image properties_